graezykev/dev-container/part-4.md

 ![visit vscode.dev URL on a VS Code client](./images/part-4/install-extension-and-visit-remote-machine-in-vscode.gif)

-Once the remote machine is connected, on the left bottom corner of VS Code, you can see the name of the remote machine, and you have a control of it in the terminal.
+Once the remote machine is connected, on the left bottom corner of VS Code (client or web), you can see the name of the remote machine, and you have a control of the remote machine from the terminal.

 ![remote machine and terminal](./images/part-4/tunnel-connected.png)

-At this point, we have only connected to this remote machine, in the next step, we're going to use this remote machine to clone codes and build a dev container on top of it so as to enjoy a truly unified dev environment.

-As I mentioned in [step 1](#1-install-docker-remote-machine), you can actually install Docker in this tep:
+As I mentioned in [step 1](#1-install-docker-remote-machine), you can actually install Docker in this terminal, because it connects to the remote machine.

 ![install docker in remote machine](./images/part-4/tunnel-install-docker.gif)

+At this point, we have only connected to this remote machine.
+In the next step, we're going to use this remote machine to clone codes and build a dev container on top of it, so as to enjoy a truly unified dev environment.

 ### 5. Clone your Project

-Clone your project (which has a `.devcontainer` folder and its configurations).
+Clone your project (which has a `.devcontainer` folder as well as its configurations).
 You can use my project for testing.

 ```sh
 git clone -b part-4-remote-dev https://github.com/graezykev/dev-container.git